Camden

 Camden features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 64.5% of all households, including 28.8% couples with children, 22.9% couples without children, and 12.2% single parent families.
-Non-family households make up the remaining 35.5%, consisting of 33.5% lone person households and 1.9% group households.
-The median household size is 2.4 people, which is smaller than the Greater Sydney average of 2.7.
+Non-family households constitute 35.5%, with lone person households at 33.5% and group households comprising 1.9%.
+The median household size is 2.4 people, smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households